-We also recognize that if improved and productive livelihoods are the goal then agricultural and socio-economic research needs to look beyond subsistence agriculture and consider approaches to increasing income – helping rural communities to invest in their farms, education, health care or small enterprises to generate wider development gains.
+If productive livelihoods are the goal then research needs to look beyond subsistence agriculture to consider strategies that increase income – helping rural communities to invest in their farms and small enterprises to generate wider development gains.

-ICARDA acts as a catalyst to strengthen entire value chains, working closely with key stakeholders along each chain, allowing agriculture to generate income for poor households and wider economic activity in their communities.
-Women and youth represent crucial groups that have much to gain from taking part in strong value chains, supported by enabling policies and sustainable markets.
+ICARDA acts as a catalyst to strengthen entire value chains, working closely with key stakeholders along each chain and allowing agriculture to generate income for poor households and spur wider economic activity.